Medicaid expansion in Wisconsin

 - You can print a paper application and take it to your local Income Maintenance Agency or submit it by mail (the address to use depends on whether you live in Milwaukee County or not).

-According to Gallup polling data, the uninsured rate in Wisconsin in 2013 was 11.7 percent, and it had fallen to 5.9 percent by the end of 2015.
-Although the state has not expanded Medicaid under the ACA, the BadgerCare Medicaid program has much more generous eligibility rules than most non-expansion state programs.
-As such, relatively affordable health insurance is universally available in Wisconsin.
+Although Wisconsin has not expanded Medicaid under the ACA, the BadgerCare Medicaid program has much more generous eligibility rules than most non-expansion state programs.
+So there is no coverage gap, and relatively affordable health insurance is universally available in Wisconsin.